Samsung/ChromiumGStreamerBackend/README.md

 gclient sync # see proxy section gclient runhooks # see proxy section cd src

+# 2 ways to generate ninja build files:
+GYP (old but stable so we recommend it for now) and GN (new from a few months)

+# Using GYP to generate ninja build files
 GYP_DEFINES="proprietary_codecs=1" build/gyp_chromium -D component=shared_library # if icecc then add linux_use_debug_fission=0 linux_use_bundled_binutils=0 clang=0
 ninja -C out/Release chrome chrome_sandbox -jN # if icecc -j60

+# Using GN to generate ninja build files
+gn clean out/mybuild/
+gn args out/mybuild --list
+gn args out/mybuild
+It should open a file then put the following flags inside: is_debug = false use_debug_fission = false linux_use_bundled_binutils = false is_clang = false
+  proprietary_codecs = true
+  is_component_build = true
+  enable_nacl = false
+  media_use_ffmpeg = false
+  media_use_libvpx = false
+  media_use_libwebm = false
+ninja -C out/mybuild chrome chrome_sandbox -jN # if icecc -j60

 # Run without any sandbox
 ./out/Release/chrome --no-sandbox http://www.w3schools.com/html/mov_bbb.ogg